chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

             f.writelines(output)
 {% endhighlight %}

-With this, we can easily write a function computing the frequencies of each word in the text.
-Python even has a specialised `dict` called `Counter` in the `collections` module that does almost exactly this.
+With the text downloaded this, we can easily write a function that computes the overall frequencies of each word in the text.
+Python even has a specialised `dict` called `Counter` in the `collections` module that does almost exactly this (except it gives raw counts instead of frequencies).
+Note that the words are naively split on space but a more specialised library for tokenisation like `nltk` might be better suited for this task.

 {% highlight python %}
 import os